 - String ensemble will be offered and conducted adhering to institutional requirements for health, safety and sanitation in the classroom.

-- Preliminary planning for faculty-led study abroad and co-curricular programs may take place with prior approval from the Vice President of Academic Affairs based upon the status of the pandemic and feasibility of traveling safely.
+- Preliminary planning for faculty-led study abroad and co-curricular programs may take place with prior approval from the Senior Vice President of Academic Affairs based upon the status of the pandemic and feasibility of traveling safely.

 - Carroll students who seek to study abroad will be advised regarding the risks associated with traveling internationally during the pandemic.
-Any study abroad trip must be approved by the Vice President of Academic Affairs, and if deemed necessary, the President.
+Any study abroad trip must be approved by the Senior Vice President of Academic Affairs, and if deemed necessary, the President.
 Academic departments will make suitable alternative arrangements or substitutions for students enrolled in majors that require a study abroad experience should they not be able to travel.

 Members of the Academic Technology team will continue to provide training on technology and use of Moodle for new faculty who will be teaching remotely or in a hybrid modality.